 How to Choose the Best Toothbrush

-Step One – Decide on Manual or Electric/Battery-Powered: As long as you spend two minutes each time you brush twice daily with fluoride toothpaste, it doesn't matter.
+Step One – Decide on Manual or Electric/Battery-Powered Toothbrush: It doesn't matter as long as you spend two minutes each time you brush twice daily with fluoride toothpaste.
 However, you might be better off with a powered toothbrush if you:

 - Have limited manual dexterity